Drug & Alcohol Rehab London & UK | Free, Impartial, Expert Addiction Rehab & Treatment Advice

 What medicines are used for assisted alcohol withdrawal in the UK?

 Assisted alcohol withdrawal often uses medication within a detox protocol in an appropriate setting.
-The exact choice and dose depend on severity, liver health, age, other sedating medicines, and the setting.
+The exact choice and dosage depend on severity, liver health, age, other medications the person is taking (incluing any illicit drugs) and the setting.

 Authoritative guidance: GOV.UK alcohol treatment guidelines (pharmacological interventions) and NICE CG115 recommendations.